shammun/clim_680_hw/index.md

   </code>
 </pre>

-We see that in southern India, Kazakhstan, south-eastern and south-western part of China, IOD and temperature anomalies have statistically significant positive correlation.
-While in Papua New Guinea and Philippines, theere is statistically significant negative correlation.
+We see that in southern India, Kazakhstan, and the south-eastern and south-western parts of China, IOD and temperature anomalies have a statistically significant positive correlation.
+While in Papua New Guinea and the Philippines, there is statistically significant negative correlation.

 #### Regression analysis

-In this part, I will take temperature anomaly over Asia is explained by IOD.
-So, we will regress DMI Index on temperature anomaly and see if the variation in temperature anomaly can be explained by DMI.
-We will also look at which areas or countries have clear signal from DMI as indicated by statistically significant p-value or a p-value less than 0.05.
-We will also see if the pattern of correlation between DMI and temperature anomaly is observed for regression coefficient.
-It is usual to expect to have similar pattern [Notebook3](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).
+In this part,we will examine how the temperature anomaly over Asia is explained by IOD.
+So, we will regress the DMI index on temperature anomalies and see if the variation in temperature anomalies can be explained by DMI.
+We will also look at which areas or countries have a clear signal from DMI, as indicated by a statistically significant p-value or a p-value less than 0.05.
+We will also see if the pattern of correlation between DMI and temperature anomalies is observed for the regression coefficient.
+It is usual to expect to have a similar pattern [Notebook3](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).

 <!-- Toggle Button for Image 14 -->
 <button onclick="toggleVisibility('image14', 'code14')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">